gushogg-blake/datacamp-assignment/CourseOutline.md

 Learning objectives:

-- Learner will be able to write JSX that renders a different markup structure depending on the value of a variable.
+- Learner will be able to write JSX that renders a different DOM structure depending on the value of a variable.

 Example exercise: write a React component that displays the logged in user's name if present, or a login link otherwise.